MuschPusch/vagrant-aegir/Readme.md

 6. run `$ vagrant provision` to install drupal in the NFS folder
 7. add `aegir.local` to your /etc/hosts or you local DNS

-Special thanks to ergontronic and the rest of the aegir development team!
+Special thanks to ergonlogic (Christopher Gervais) and the rest of the aegir development team!